SymfonyCasts/lemon-squeezy/sfcasts/testing-webhooks.md

 If you're new to PHPUnit, check out our [intro PHPUnit course](https://symfonycasts.com/screencast/phpunit) on SymfonyCasts.
 ***

-For now, let's dive into something a bit more complex and test the webhook integration. *Our* task is to write a full integration test for the order-created webhook we implemented earlier.
+For now, let's dive into something a bit more complex and test the webhook integration. *Our* task is to write a full integration test for the `order_created` webhook we implemented earlier.

 ## Generating a New Test